resthub/resthub.org/spring-stack.rst

 RESThub default context files should be included thanks to <import /> elements.
 The name of each module RESThub context are specified in the configuration section of each module documentation.

-Here is an example of a a RESThub based typical src/main/resources/applicationContext.xml (this one use MongoDB, adapt it if you use JPA) :
+Here is an example of a typical RESThub based ``src/main/resources/applicationContext.xml`` (this one uses MongoDB, you may adapt it if you use JPA) :

 .. code-block:: xml